Beth Tibbott, Managing Partner

 Schedule A Free Case Evaluation With Our Team

-If you just want to know about the boring parts like where I went to school, how many awards I’ve won and where I’ve gotten my years of experience as a lawyer, skip to the last paragraph now.
+If you just want to know about the boring parts like where I went to school, how many awards I’ve won and where I’ve gotten my years of experience as a lawyer, skip to the last paragraphs now.
 If you want to know more about me, as a human being, and understand why it means so much to me to be able to help people in tough situations, keep reading.

 What Is My Why? – Freedom

 Why did I want to be a lawyer and why do I practice family law and criminal defense?
+My mission is to help people be courageous enough to make the tough decisions that will lead to better futures.
+We are all meant to be free.

 When I was young, I wore rose-colored glasses.
 I grew up in a very close, intact family and had everything I ever needed.
 I didn’t know what it was like to struggle and didn’t really understand the depth of other people’s pain.
 I didn’t have to think about injustice.
 When I left home at 18, I quickly saw that life was a lot different for many people.